armbian/documentation/docs/Process_CI.md

 # Automation for developers and maintainers

-Core automation for generating images for release are held at <https://github.com/armbian/os>
+Core automation for generating images for release is held at <https://github.com/armbian/ci> (the reusable build pipeline and its track wrappers).
+Repository, download-page and mirror automation lives at [`armbian/armbian.github.io`](https://github.com/armbian/armbian.github.io).

+???+ Warning
+    The old [`armbian/os`](https://github.com/armbian/os) repository is deprecated and no longer used for build automation.
+All workflows have moved to `armbian/ci` (builds) and `armbian.github.io` (publishing/repository).

 ???+ Note
     For monitoring Armbian action scripts status and execution details, visit [https://actions.armbian.com/](https://actions.armbian.com/)